LSSTDESC/rail/docs/source/rail_stages/creation.rst

 to the samples.
 In addition, because the samples are generated by sampling from a distribution we have direct access to, there is a natural notion of a *true* redshift distribution for each galaxy in the catalog.
 For more information, see Crenshaw et al. 2024.
-Note that :py:mod:`PZFlow` is also used to perform photo-z estimation.
+Note that ``PZFlow`` is also used to perform photo-z estimation.

 .. autoclass:: rail.pzflow.FlowModeler